sadraskol/entremets/docs/tutorial.rst

 Either the addition goes first, then the multiplication.
 So the :code:`age` should be 21 or 22.
-Let's check again with entremets :code:`cargo run no-transaction.mets`.
+Let's check again with entremets :code:`entremets no-transaction.mets`.
 This time the output is a little different:

 .. code-block:: text